vapor-community/PassKit/Sources/Passes/Passes.docc/Personalization.md

 # Setting Up Pass Personalization (⚠️ WIP)

-Create and sign a personalized pass, and send it to a device.
+Create and sign a personalized pass for Apple Wallet, and send it to a device with a Vapor server.

 ## Overview